ahdfks/project_HC_Asia/README.md

 * Data collection: scraped over 1000 companies from LinkedIn using linked helper scraper
 * Data cleaning: cleaned raw data and derived a file to prioritize companies covering target therapeutic areas
 * EDA: parsed string data of each company's specialities to quantify the value they put on each therapeutic area
-* Data visualisation: built a dashboard to understand companies/therapeutic areas ditribution by each specific level
+* Data visualisation: built a dashboard to understand companies/therapeutic areas distribution by each specific level

 ## Code and Resources used
 **Python version:** 3.8.5\